camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/rest.md

 2. Set **OAuth Token Endpoint** to the secret you created (i.e. `secrets.OAUTH_TOKEN_ENDPOINT`).
 3. Set **Client ID** to the secret you created (i.e. `secrets.CLIENT_ID`).
 4. Set **Client secret** to the secret you created (i.e. `secrets.CLIENT_SECRET`).
 5. Set **Scopes** (i.e. `read:clients`).
 It is an optional field.
-Depending on the oauth client you're using, you should fill this field or not.
+Depending on the OAuth client you're using, you should fill this field or not.
 6. Set **Audience** to the secret you created (i.e. `secrets.AUDIENCE`).
 It is an optional field.
 Depending on the OAuth provider you're using, you should fill this field or not.
-7. Choose **Client Authentication** from the dop-down list (i.e. `Send client credentials in body`).
+7. Choose **Client Authentication** from the dropdown menu (i.e. `Send client credentials in body`).

 ![rest Connector bearer token auth](../img/connectors-rest-oauth-token.png)

-You can find more about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).
+Find more information about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

 ## Request